 AmaWaterways offers Bordeaux river cruises aboard the AmaDolce.
 The line’s Taste of Bordeaux itinerary is bookable as a weeklong cruise-only journey roundtrip from Bordeaux, or as a 13-day cruisetour that includes a two-night, pre-cruise stay in Paris, coupled with a two night, post-cruise trip to the magnificent Loire Valley.
 See our report from onboard AmaDolce here.

 CroisiEurope has a variety of itineraries that offer journeys lasting between five and eight days days that typically travel north from Bordeaux.
 Most of these voyages are spent sailing down the Gironde Estuary and the Dordogne River, and are a great option for those looking to experience France with those who know it best (CroisiEurope is headquartered in Strasbourg.)
 See our report Bordeaux On A Budget: CroisiEurope’s Cyrano de Bergerac.

 - Ships in Bordeaux: MS Cyrano de Bergerac, Princesse d’Aquitaine

-Scenic offers only several for river cruises in Bordeaux.
+Scenic offers a couple of different ways to do Bordeaux.
 The main itinerary runs 8 days with longer cruises offered.
 See In Bordeaux, What Scenic Does Differently and Digging Deeper: Scenic Stretches Out Bordeaux With 12-Day Cruises

 - Packages: 12 days